Software-Job-Market-Insights-iOS/-Final-Project-Proposal/README-rewrite.md

 ## Solution Overview

-*UNFINISHED*

 The Software Job Market Insights iOS app will provide interactive visualizations in order to help software professionals analyze and compare job markets across the United States.
-The app will combine...
+The app will combine a map view, a list view, a company / city details view, and a comparison view.

 ## Key Features